20 Chickens That Lay Colored Eggs: Brown, Blue, Green, Pink Egg Layers

 Characterized by dark barred feathers and white skin, Maran’s eyes are usually orange.
 Soles of their feet are white, while their shanks can be either pink or slate.

-Each strain of Maran chicken has a unique temperament and preferences.
+Each strain of Maran chicken has a unique temperament and preference.
 However, it is safe to say that most are reasonably friendly.
 They cannot fly very high and prefer free-range living, especially in planted meadows or grassy areas.

 Maran chickens lay large, light to dark brown eggs and do so around 150 times a year.
 As the laying season goes on, the color will likely fade.
 Marans also have a chance to lay reddish eggs as well as some with an almost purple reflection.